 - Salt and pepper to taste

-- Wash the eggplants and the tomatoes.
-It is not necessary to peel these vegetables.
-Remove the top and bottom of the eggplant and cut the eggplant into cubes.
-Remove the hard part of the tomato and slice the tomato like the eggplant into cubes.
+- Wash the aubergines and tomatoes.
+There is no need to peel these vegetables.
+Remove the top and bottom of the aubergine and cut the aubergine into cubes.
+Remove the hard part from the tomato and cut the tomato into cubes just like the aubergine.

 - Heat a drizzle of olive oil in a large pan over medium heat.
-Add the eggplant, tomato, garlic and coriander and stir in the ingredients.
+Add the aubergine, tomato, garlic and coriander and stir the ingredients.

-- Add the paprika powder and the ground cumin.
-Stir the spices well through the vegetables.
+- Add the pepper powder and ground cumin.
+Stir the spices well into the vegetables.

 - Add a splash of water to the mixture, cover the pan and let the vegetables simmer until soft.
 This takes about 20 to 25 minutes.
-Stir occasionally.
+Stir every now and then.

-- Now put the heat low and mash the mixture with a rod mixer.
-Put the pan on a low heat, so that the mixture becomes even more thick.
+- Now lower the heat and puree the mixture with a hand blender.
+Put the pan on a low heat for a while, so that the mixture becomes a bit thicker.
 Now turn off the heat and place the mixture in a bowl.

-- Add salt and pepper to taste, and make the dip with 1 to 2 tablespoons argan oil.
-Garnish the Zaalouk with a few coriander leaves.
+- Add salt and pepper to taste and finish the dip with 1 to 2 tablespoons of argan oil.
+Garnish the zaalouk with a few leaves of coriander.

-- Serve the Zaalouk at room temperature.
-You can enjoy it in dipping, but you can also eat Zaalouk on a sandwich.
+- Serve the zaalouk at room temperature.
+You can dip in it, but you can also eat zaalouk on a sandwich.

-We hope to have inspired you with these recipes, and we are very curious if you are going to prepare one of these dishes!
-Do you let us know in the comments?
+We hope to have inspired you with these recipes, and we are very curious if you will prepare one of these dishes!
+Will you let us know in the comments?